5 Disastrous flight mistakes I made

 We still had two hours, so we took our time.
 We checked in, had a sandwich, and wandered over to the gate.
 We even chatted about how conveniently short our travel time was going to be for this trip.
 Everything was going so smoothly and the flight would take less than an hour.
 It wasn’t until twenty minutes before takeoff that I realized something was wrong.
 The plane we were about to board did not belong to EasyJet—the airline we had booked with—but British Airways!

 Yup.
 There was another airline flying to the exact same airport at the exact same time.
 Our flight, unfortunately, departed from the opposite side of the airport, which was a 30-minute walk (or a 20-minute run) from where we were.
 We arrived at our gate just in time to see the airplane taxi away.

 How we solved it: we paid about 90 dollars and took a plane three hours later.
 Not too bad, all things considered.

 HECKLED BY OTHER PASSENGERS

 The most embarrassing flight mistake I made was during my return from a sunny vacation in Greece.
-I was a student at the time, and like many women before me, I had fallen hopelessly in love with a local Greek Adonis.
-I was so in love that I forgot to board my plane.
+I was a student at the time and, like many women before me, had fallen hopelessly in love with a local Adonis.
+I was so in love I forgot to board my plane.

 What was going on around me, however, was that the entire airline crew was looking for me.
 Apparently, my name had been called over the loudspeaker numerous times and flight attendants were asking random people if they had seen me.